maddie480/JungleHelper/README.md

 - **Switch Gate**: Stone, Wood

 Mosaic Crumble Blocks and Invisible Jump Throughs are custom entities, the other ones are reskins of vanilla entities.

+## Custom Decal Registry Attributes

+- `<jungleHelper_rainbow>`: gives a rainbow tint to the decal, like rainbow spinners.
+Also works with rainbow spinner color controllers from max480's Helping Hand.

 ## The Sprite Wipe